IrisLiu-00/dndnotes/_notes/Campaign/Lore/Places/Avizallo.md

 	- Height generally protects from incursions of the fray, with a few prominent exceptions (what killed Bluemoon’s dad)
 - Modern religious belief says that all the birds living on the columns are collectively their god (collective whole seen as mouthpiece of a force)
 - Reservoirs pull seawater up into the glass columns; clerics use purify drink to create aquifers
-	- they don't run at night bc no one is working the fountains?
+	- they don't run at night bc no one is working the fountains
-- Strong economy of Saltwood export, but heavily dependent on Kevara for food + goods import.
-Prevents Avizallo from having the money to build their own ships and gain power
+- big sport - bird fighter kites

+# Economics

+Primary Industries
-	- Trees that grow along the column, their roots wrapping around the glass.
+- Saltwood: trees that grow along the columns, their roots wrapping around the glass.
 Birds live in the trees.
 Drink ocean water and weep the excess salt out of their bark.
 Gray-white wood.
 	- Required to make prows for boats that can navigate the Fray
 	- Druids cultivate the trees to have them grow faster, meet supply
 - floating sea grass flats at base of column for food (more lower class)
-- big sport - bird fighter kites
+- fishing

+Kevaran Influence
+- Was more independent 100 yrs ago, but Council got scared during the last expansion of the Langksaran empire > signed deals with Kevara for naval protection in return for contracts to access saltwood groves
+	- Langksaran empire has receded but Kevaran influence remains
+- Avizallo groves are required to sell saltwood to Kevaran merchants at set prices - laborers get underpaid
+	- Laborers are mostly low lvl druids spamming Druidcraft cantrip to get trees to grow faster
+	- Some higher class Avizallans make a profit by working for Kevarans to manage the groves
+- Heavily dependent on Kevaran imports for grains/food, textiles, building materials (metal, stone)
+	- Avizallo has very few saltwood ships of its own, cannot do its own trade
+	- Extremely dependent on Kevara continuing to buy saltwood, only so it can buy back the goods it is not able to purchase overseas itself
+- Less of food supply is now home grown (fishing/sea grass) both bc of Kevaran imports + environmental disruption from saltwood harvesting

 ## The Council of Birds

 Members
 - Owl (religion): she.
 Haltingly soft spoken.
-	- Identity: Warlock serving the synod, not a cleric at all. (give a few bard lvls for healing spells?)
+	- Identity: Warlock serving the synod, not a cleric at all. (give a few bard lvls for healing spells?) a monstrosity summoned by the council?
 		- directly serving Gilead or serving the puppet head?
 	- Heads all religious functions, manages clerical rituals for aquifers
 	- Corresponds w Vasilev, presents as an ally to her